sat135/Brainster_G2_T1_Beautifai/README.md

  * DenseNet201
  * DenseNet169

 Even though most of the validation accuracy was over 80%, the best performing models were ResNet models, particularly ResNet101.
-The best result based on validation accuracy is  **90.825%** which was achieved with transfer-learning using pre-trained ResNet101, with no re-trained layers, using 50 epoch, Batch size of 15, and added dropout and batch normalization layers in order to prevent overfitting.
+The best result based on validation accuracy is  **90.825%** which was achieved with transfer-learning using pre-trained ResNet101, with no re-trained layers, using 50 epoch, Batch size of 15, and added dropout and batch normalization layers in order to prevent overfitting (available [here](https://drive.google.com/drive/folders/1KxT-R_9ulmCX2P2GAVTQXSdlZktIZsTF?usp=sharing)).

 ### Phase 3: Validation